shykhov/github-repositories-explorer/README.md

 ## github-repositories-explorer
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project allows you to search github repositories by name and / or name of its owner.
+The purpose of the creation is to demonstrate both knowledge in the following technology stack and understanding of the approaches / structure of the application.
+Project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Technology stack
 * react